 - Ashes of the Singularity

 - Synthetic benchmarks, power, and heat

 We tested Nvidia’s GeForce GTX 1080 Ti on PCWorld’s dedicated graphics card benchmark system.
 Our testbed’s loaded with high-end components to avoid bottlenecks in other parts of the system and show unfettered graphics performance.
 Key highlights:

-- An Asus X99 Deluxe motherboard ($230 on Amazon for an updated version).
+- An Asus X99 Deluxe motherboard ($230 on Amazon for a newer version).

 - Windows 10 Pro ($158 on Amazon).